Artists

 (DK)

-Esben Tange has a Master’s degree. degree in music and media studies.
-He has been a program host at Danish Radio P2 from 1995 and from 2007 editor and concert host.
-Esben has been a member of the board of the Léonie Sonnings Musikfonds since 2004 and chairman since 2012.
-He is co-founder of the Rued Langgaard Society in 2007 and artistic director of the Rued Langgaard Festival in Ribe since 2011.
-Lecturer, author and writer of articles on classical and modern music with particular emphasis on the time around the year 1900.
-Esben Tange has also created a series of visually conveyed concert performances about the composer Rued Langgaard and related composers.
+Esben Tange holds a Master’s degree in Musicology and Media Studies.
+He has been a program producer at DR P2 since 1995 and has served as an editor and concert host since 2007.
+Esben has been a board member of the Léonie Sonning Music Foundation since 2004 and has chaired the foundation since 2012.
+He co-founded the Rued Langgaard Society in 2007 and has been the artistic director of the Rued Langgaard Festival in Ribe since 2011.
+As a lecturer, author, and writer, he specializes in classical and modern music, with a particular focus on the period around 1900.
+Additionally, Esben Tange has created a series of visually staged concert performances centered on composer Rued Langgaard and related composers.